borgbackup/borg/docs/faq.rst

     You need to enable the alignment trap handler to fixup misaligned accesses::

         echo "2" > /proc/cpu/alignment

+Can |project_name| add redundancy to the backup data to deal with hardware malfunction?
+    No, it can't.
+While that at first sounds like a good idea to defend against some defect HDD sectors or SSD flash blocks, dealing with this in a reliable way needs a lot of low-level storage layout information and control which we do not have (and also can't get, even if we wanted).

+    So, if you need that, consider RAID1 or a filesystems that offers redundant storage.

+Can |project_name| verify data integrity of a backup archive?
+    Yes, if you want to detect accidental data damage (like bit rot), use the ``check`` operation.
+It will notice corruption using CRCs and hashes.
+    If you want to be able to detect malicious tampering also, use a encrypted repo.
+    It will then be able to check using CRCs and HMACs.

 Why was Borg forked from Attic?
     Borg was created in May 2015 in response to the difficulty of